 - chopped fresh cilantro for garnish

-- Add onion, garlic, jalapeño or chile, galangal or ginger, lemongrass, red curry paste, and chicken broth to slow cooker.
+- Add onion, garlic, jalapeño or chile, galangal or ginger, lemongrass, lime leaves, red curry paste, and chicken broth to slow cooker.
 Stir to incorporate, then cover slow cooker with lid.

 - Cook on high heat for 2 to 3 hours, or low heat for 4 to 6 hours.
 After cook time is up, use slotted spoon to remove all aromatics, leaving broth behind.

 - Make it Vegan/Vegetarian: Use vegetable broth or a vegan chicken broth.
 Sub chicken with a 1-pound block of firm or extra firm (can be regular or silken) tofu cut into cubes.
 Use soy sauce to taste instead of fish sauce, or use a vegan fish sauce.

 - Make it Whole30: Use compliant chicken broth.
 Replace brown or coconut sugar with 2 tablespoons coconut aminos and use a compliant fish sauce without sugar (the only one I know of is Red Boat Fish Sauce).